 Relays are one of the most important components in electronic circuits.
 Especially in circuits where high power transfer or mains AC load switching is involved, relays play the major role in implementing the operations.

-Here we will learn how to correctly operate a relay using a transistor and apply the design in electronic system for switching a connected load without issues.
+Here I have explained how to correctly operate a relay using a transistor and apply the design in electronic system for switching a connected load without issues.

 For an in-depth study regarding how a relay works please read this article